paulwalko/vpicc-constitution/CONSTITUTION.md

 1. Amendments to this Constitution are submitted by a motion and a second, and then tabled.
 1. A submitted amendment must be voted on within three weeks after its proposal, and all members of the club must be specifically notified of the date of the vote and the nature of the amendment.
 1. A two-thirds majority vote of all active members shall be required for adoption of any amendment.
+1. The Student Activities Committee of VPI must be notified of any amendment to this document upon its acceptance by the membership of this Grotto.